dannyvelas/my-astro-website/src/pages/posts/new-lang.md

 - Not being mutually intelligible with popular languages.
 - Infix notation for function calls.
 - Extensive use of combinatory logic for writing idiomatic programs.
-- There are some non-intuitive things about the way rank polymorphism works (e.g. `f¨⊂Y` is not always the same as `f Y`).

 In this post, I'll explore what a language might look like if it had the things that I like about APL, without the things that I don't like.